-Four of the breakpoints (BRP 0-3) match only to virtual address and the other two (BRP 4 and 5) match against either virtual address or context ID, or VMID.
-All the watchpoints can be linked to two breakpoints (BRP 4 and 5) to enable a memory request to be trapped in a given process context.
+Four of the breakpoints (BRP 0 - BRP 3) match only to virtual address and the other two breakpoints (BRP 4 - BRP 5) match against either virtual address or context ID, or VMID.
+All the watchpoints can be linked to two breakpoints (BRP 4 - BRP 5) to enable a memory request to be trapped in a given process context.